-Mailbox providers like Gmail use your IP reputation — also known as email sender reputation, IP score, or sender score — to determine whether or not your email should be delivered to the inbox.
-If you want to make sure your emails don’t get sent to your contacts’ spam folders, the first step is avoiding common mistakes that damage the reputation of your sending IP address.
+Mailbox providers like Gmail use your IP reputation — also known as email sender reputation, email reputation, or sender score — to determine whether or not your email should be delivered to the inbox.
+To make sure your emails don’t end up in your contacts’ spam folders, the first step is avoiding common mistakes that damage the reputation of your sending IP address.

-If you’re struggling with these issues, it means you probably need to work on improving your email deliverability, or the ability of your emails to reach the inbox.
+If you’re struggling with these issues, work on improving your email deliverability, or the ability of your emails to reach the inbox.
 One of the main factors in determining email deliverability is the sender reputation of the IP address you use to send emails.

 Email providers use algorithms to monitor the behavior and assess the risk potential of every IP address delivering messages to their network.
-These programs take certain factors and metrics into account to evaluate sender reputation.
-These include:
+To evaluate sender reputation, these programs take factors and metrics into account such as: